jalbe0076/codecademy/backend-career-path/node-api-postgres/README.md

 ## How to Begin

+** To run and test code a simple database with a table called users will need to be created on your end to test, ensure the table follows the schema **
 - To start, fork and clone the repository to your local machine.
 - cd into the directory
 - Run `npm install` to install the dependencies of this project